All the info you need before hiking Ryten and Kvalvika Beach in The Lofoten Islands, Norway

 Nearly all uninhabited lands are open for camping in Norway, with the exception of yards, parking spots, cemeteries (!), animal enclosures and within 150 meters of any building.
 If you’re in someones property, be sure to ask them for permission.
 Do not get upset if they say no, it’s their right.

-Lofoten is a fragile arctic environment, treat it as such.
-Leave the nature as it was before you arrived and please don’t litter.
+Lofoten is a fragile arctic environment and we should all treat it accordingly.
+That means to bring any garbage with you, and leave the nature as it was before you arrived.
 Learn more here.

-Use public toilets whenever you can.
-If you cannot hold it, walk as far as you can from a public trail to do your deed.
-And cover it up after so no one has to step in your poop later.
+Yup, this is a pretty common problem in Lofoten, fascinating as it is.
+Use public toilets whenever you can, but if you gotta go while hiking you should walk as far as you can from a public trail to do your deed.
+And cover it up with a rock or something after so no one has to step in your poop later.

 Like It?
 Pin It.